quarkly/developer-docs/docs/tutorials/make-a-staff-files.md

 ### Part 4.
 Integrate Airtable base into Quarkly

-In this stage, you will add code to the **EmployeeTable** component that will fetch data from the API.
+In this part, you will add code to the **EmployeeTable** component that will fetch data from the API.

 1. Go to the code editor.
 To do this, open the "**Components**" tab and click on the "**&lt;&gt;**" icon next to **EmployeeTable** (it will appear when mousing over the component);